 How Temperature Affects Bacterial Growth

 The temperature really affects how fast bacteria can grow.
 When food is kept warm, it can create the perfect environment for bacteria to grow.
 A few bacteria can quickly turn into millions in just a few hours.
-But when you cool food down quickly to below 40°F, it really helps keep bacteria from growing, making the food safer to eat.
+However, promptly cooling food below 40°F prevents bacteria growth, making it safer to ingest.

 Let me give you a straightforward example to show this: